 You’ve just acquired your new puppy or new dog.
 How do you go about teaching them all the commands and wanted behaviours that are necessary in order to end up with a well-socialized, well-behaved, and easily controlled dog?

-There are basically two types of behaviour, natural behaviour which means preprogrammed in at birth and learned behaviour which means it is acquired as the result of personal experiences in the environment.
+There are basically two types of behaviour, natural behaviour which means preprogrammed at birth, and learned behaviour which means it is acquired as the result of personal experiences in the environment.

 Natural behaviour can be manipulated genetically and will depend on your chosen breed of dog and how strong certain traits were in its parents and grandparents.

 This scenario, unfortunately, happens too often.
 I have seen dogs that have high energy level personalities with humans who have low energy level personalities.
-I have seen families that are super busy with high energy family members and a dog which has a low energy level personality but is forced to live with the active family.
+I have seen families that are super busy with high-energy family members and a dog that has a low-energy level personality but is forced to live with an active family.

 Most dogs are selected for their looks.
 A dog, however, should not be selected based on its looks.
 When a dog is selected for its looks a lot of things go wrong for the dog and its family.
 Most large breed puppies grow up from their puppy size and become too large for the owners to handle them.

 Most dog breeds are capable of learning common, simple tasks in the training process.
 The difficulty and problems of a dog not responding to its handlers’ requests happen when the dog and the owner are frustrated by each other and lose their connection.
 This results in the dogs not cooperating with their owners, which in return, translates to the human that their dog is bad.
 This all happens because the owner lacks the knowledge of understanding a dog’s natural behaviour.

 First, select a dog by what size and breed are best required for your family.
 Then, you select the individual dog among that particular breed.
 Let’s say you’re looking for a dog.
 What dog could work for you?
 Are you a busy person or the kind of person who needs solidarity and a companion?
 These are tricky questions.